Azurioh/notif-nuit-de-linfo/README.md

 PASS=""
 RECIPIENTS="adresse@email.fr,"
 ```
-The USER value is for the email used for the mail server
+- The USER value is for the email used for the mail server
-The PASS is the password of the mail server
+- The PASS value is the password of the mail server
-RECIPIENTS is the people who receive the email.
+- The RECIPIENTS value is the people who receive the email.
 To add many recipients, add the email with a comma at the end.
 Don't add space between the emails !

 ## How to start the program: